 There are some reasons behind doorbell cameras not always recording and among them, the main reason is doorbell cameras are not designed with enough capacity to store the recording files.

 Because if the doorbell cameras come with the Continuous Video Recording (CVR) feature, they must have much storage capacity to save the videos and their price also must be higher, which may create an imbalance between the features and cost.

-For instance, a 1080 P 1-minute long video recording could be approximately 140+MB and 1 720P 1 minute video recording could be 100MB+.
+For instance, a 1080 P 1-minute long video recording could be approximately 140+MB and a 1 720P 1-minute video recording could be 100MB+.
 So think about the 1 hour 1080P or 720P video recording that could consume how much storage?

 Besides, the biggest thing is that smart doorbell cameras don’t require to have this feature essentially because people usually use doorbell cameras to see exactly who comes before the door.